INFO-698-InfoSci-Capstone/ai-medical-interviewing/README.md

 ## 📘 Project Overview

-This project enhances an existing AI-powered medical interviewing platform.
+This project enhances an existing AI-powered medical interviewing platform to improve automated patient interactions and structured response generation.
 Our focus has been on improving:
-- AI prompt design and regeneration
+- AI Prompt Optimization: Refining prompt structures for more accurate and medically relevant AI responses.
-- Context accumulation for coherent multi-turn responses
+- Context Accumulation: Enabling AI to retain and recall prior interactions for multi-turn conversations.
-- UI/UX for a user-friendly interaction layer
+- Field- & Table-Level AI Integration: Implementing context-aware AI response generation based on structured form inputs.
-- Field- and table-level AI integration
+- User Experience (UI/UX): Enhancing the interface for smoother user interactions and feedback.
-- Backend features like locking and content control
+- Backend Features: Implementing locking mechanisms to control AI-generated content within editable medical forms.
 This work builds on a pre-existing project, and we've adapted our efforts accordingly to focus on feature development and enhancement rather than building from scratch.

 ---